Asad-94/Image-Description-Generation-Using-Google-Gemini-Pro-Model/readme.md

 #

 Note: If you don't provide anything as text in the input, the 'Generate' button will output the description of the image.
-However, upon providing input text e.g. "Based on the image, generate a blog", the application will generate a cool blog for you!
+However, upon providing input text e.g. "Based on the image, generate a blog", the application will generate a cool blog on the image provided!